Getting a Commercial Mortgage For Your Business

 The best way to get a mortgage loan for a commercial property is through an expert broker with whole-of-market access.
 They can give you bespoke advice on this market sector and connect you with the lender best positioned to help a borrower with your needs and circumstances (or your businesses’ needs and circumstances).
 Obviously you and/or your business will need to meet the lender’s affordability and eligibility requirements to qualify for commercial mortgage finance, and you can read more on what they typically are by jumping ahead to the criteria section of this article.

-What does the commercial mortgage application process involve?
+What does the application process for commercial mortgages involve?

 - Find a whole-of-market broker (recommended) so you can be paired with the best lender for your circumstances (and/or your company’s circumstances)